TargetWoman - Portal for Women

 Smoking: The deleterious effects of smoking include xeroztomia or dry mouth; build up of nicotine on teeth, tongue and gums, reduced ability to taste foods, teeth stains and irritation in gums besides the lingering smoke odor.
 These help increase the anaerobic bacteria which in turn can lead to halitosis.

-The only effective and permanent solution to tackle halitosis due to smoking will be to quit smoking.
-There are other healthy alternatives that can support the decision such as chewing candies, exercising etc. Drinking plenty of water, practicing disciplined oral hygiene, not allowing mouth to remain dry are ways to minimize the problem.
+The only effective and permanent solution to tackle halitosis due to smoking is to quit smoking.
+There are other healthy alternatives that can support the decision such as chewing candies, exercising etc. Drinking plenty of water, practicing disciplined oral hygiene, not allowing the mouth to remain dry are ways to minimize the problem.

 Alcohol: Alcohol may be odorless but one of the side effects of consuming alcohol is bad breath or halitosis.
 Alcohol consumption can result in digestive disorders, drying of mouth and also provide a suitable environment for bad breath causing bacteria to thrive.
 All these can lead to halitosis.